 Ecoworks Marine, Formulating Ecological and Biological Cleaners.

 There are a number of ingredients in traditional chemical cleaners which are potentially harmful to human health and to the environment.
 At Ecoworks Marine our ethos is to use simple ingredients that perform well.
 Careful selection of appropriate raw materials based on their individual criteria allows us to satisfy all our goals in terms of product performance, economics and a lower environmental footprint.
-Not every ingredient in a formulation can be derived from renewable resources.
-The most important thing is to select nicer and more eco-friendly ingredients as far as possible from the outset, in terms of hazard profile, oral and aquatic toxicity etc. We aim to replace undesirable ingredients wherever possible with eco-solvents, plant and fermentation extracts, naturally derived sustainable surfactants, naturally occurring non-hazardous bacteria and enzymes.
-We want our cleaning products to not only be safer for the environment but safer for the end user as well.
+Not every ingredient in a formulation can be derived from renewable resources, therefore it is important to select more eco-friendly ingredients as far as possible, in terms of hazard profile, oral and aquatic toxicity etc. We aim to replace undesirable ingredients wherever possible with eco-solvents, plant and fermentation extracts, naturally derived sustainable surfactants, naturally occurring non-hazardous bacteria and enzymes.
+We want our cleaning products not only to be safer for the environment but safer for the end user as well.

 Our environmental criteria also encompasses all of our packaging.
 Our liquid containers are made from recycled materials, which in turn can be recycled.
 Our cardboard boxes are also made from recycled paper and cardboard which again can be recycled.

 Most marinas have a waste recycling areas, so whenever you’re in port please place all your empty packaging in the appropriate bins.